syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Table-Of-Contents/Apply-switches-for-TOC).

 ## See Also

 * [How to change the text of TOC Entries in the Table of content in the Word document?](https://www.syncfusion.com/kb/13019/how-to-change-the-text-of-toc-entries-in-the-table-of-content-in-the-word-document)